daboth/pagan/README.md

 # Acquire an arbitrary string.
 inpt = 'pagan'

-# Use pagan to generate the avatar object based on that input.
+# Use pagan to generate an avatar object based on an input string.
-# Optional: You can choose which hash function should be used.
+# Optional: You may specify which hash function Pagan should use.
 # The functions are available as constants.
 # Default: MD5.
 img = pagan.Avatar(inpt, pagan.SHA512)